joinbox/ui-components/README.md

 ### Release
 1. Run `npm run test` in the **root directory** to run all tests in all packages
-1. Run `npm run build`, then commit generated files
+1. Run `npm run build`
+1. Commit and push the generated files
 1. Checkout main and merge feature branch
 1. Run `npm run createVersion` in the root directory to create new versions for all packages with changes since their last release; versions are created automatically based on